SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 ### Excluding Logs From Specific Components

-You can exclude specific logs from being sent to Sumo Logic by specifying the following parameters either in the `values.yaml` file or the `helm install` command.
+You can exclude specific logs from specific components from being sent to Sumo Logic by specifying the following parameters either in the `values.yaml` file or the `helm install` command.
 ```
 excludeContainerRegex
 excludeHostRegex